 Another key to this recipe is heat!
 I love red chillies, but you can use any peppers that you have available.
 I used both green and red chilli peppers to make it extra pretty (and spicy)!

-Like I said above, my recipe is different from the traditional recipe for gajar jo athano since I do not add oil.
+Like I said above, my recipe is different from the traditional recipe for Gajar Jo Athano since I do not add oil.
 The traditional recipe requires that you sauté some fresh crushed garlic and tomato paste in oil before adding it to the carrots.
 Instead, I just mix the tomato paste, garlic, and lemon juice together and then toss it into the carrots.
 It adds a freshness to the carrot pickle that you really don’t get the traditional way.
-And of course you save yourself a ton of calories and fat… which means you can eat more of it!!
+You can always saute the garlic in a dab of oil if you prefer cooked garlic over raw.
+As a bonus, you save yourself a ton of calories and fat… which means you can eat more of it!!

 Its important to note that the oil is a preservative, so if you plan to keep this in the fridge for a month or so you should first sauté the garlic and tomato paste in oil for a minute or two.
-However, in our house Brett and I love this so much that I don’t have to worry about it lasting long enough to go bad.
+However, in our house we love this so much that I don’t have to worry about it lasting long enough to go bad.
+The picture below shows it eaten as a side dish to our Warm & Savoury Ground Beef Curry (Chundo Jo Saak) and roti.
+I promise to have a gluten free version of roti posted very soon!